 Hiking in Betancuria

 Explore the magnificent Ajuy Caves, formed by volcanic activity and erosion over millions of years.
-A visit to these natural wonders offers a glimpse into Fuerteventura’s geological past.
-Be sure to take in the dramatic coastal views while you’re there.
+Visiting these natural wonders offers a glimpse into Fuerteventura’s geological past.

 Cofete Beach and Villa Winter

 Experience the unspoiled beauty of Cofete Beach, a secluded haven with miles of pristine sand and crystal-clear waters.